13/01/2026 - 4:00 pm

 0

-The success of the course was largely due to the dedicated trainers from Thuy An Center.
-With many years of experience in teaching sign language to children with hearing impairments and their families, they were not only highly professional but also deeply patient, compassionate, and understanding of the daily communication challenges faced by families.
-Given the limited time available, the trainers prioritized the most practical topics for everyday life, enabling parents to easily remember, practice, and apply what they learned at home.
+The success of the course was largely attributed to the dedicated team of trainers from Thuy An Rehabilitation Center.
+With many years of experience teaching sign language to children with hearing impairments and their families, the trainers demonstrated strong technical expertise alongside patience, empathy, and a deep understanding of families’ communication challenges.
+Given the limited duration of the course, the training focused on the most practical, everyday topics, enabling parents to easily remember, practice, and apply the skills in daily life.